 Lots of people report a drop in libido for many reasons after a hysterectomy so you can look at ways to increase your sex drive after a hysterectomy but there are things you can do to help this.
 I take maca root tablets and CBD, both of which might help with sex drive.
 We sell these on our site as I foudn them so helpful, I wanted to make them available to others!

 The groups I joined on Facebook were amazing at answering very personal questions on this subject, the women are so honest, open and understanding and there are no boundaries!
 Also, it is a private group so it won’t share with all your friends and family on Facebook like it does when you put something on Marketplace…!

 What was your biggest worry?

-Aside from how I would have another child, my biggest worry was the surgical menopause.
+Aside from how I would have another child, my biggest worry was the surgical menopause and rapid ageing after a hysterectomy.
 I kept thinking that I wouldn’t feel womanly and that I wouldn’t want to act like a normal 31 year old.

 I was concerned that I was going to end up wanting to ditch the bottomless brunches for puzzles and knitting, but that hasn’t happened at all.
 If anything, when you face something like this in your life it makes you appreciate things a lot more, so I think in a way it actually improved my life.